 2.8 Permitted Uses of Real Estate Under Zoning and Planning Law

-Even though local jurisdictions often maintain zoning maps, zoning ordinances and development codes online that permit a buyer to research and identify the permitted uses of a parcel under zoning or planning law, a buyer should also contact the relevant zoning authority to obtain a zoning letter confirming those uses for the subject parcel.
+A buyer may search for zoning information online but should also contact the relevant zoning authority to obtain a zoning letter confirming those uses for the subject parcel.
 Alternatively, buyers often engage a third-party service to prepare a planning and zoning report for the target property, which is often more informative than zoning letters and will include information on zoning compliance, special use permits and other details that might prove helpful in the due diligence process.
-Larger urban jurisdictions will have capable planning staff that are able to assist with technical compliance with the zoning and planning laws.
-Smaller and rural jurisdictions ordinarily do not have extensive planning and zoning restrictions.
 Tennessee and its local jurisdictions enjoy wide latitude to approve developments, including entering into development agreements with developers, and provide public development incentives.

 2.9 Condemnation, Expropriation or Compulsory Purchase